OperatingSystemsAtNTU/OS-21-Spring-at-NTU/mp3.md

 Find the output, if "PASS 1" and "PASS 2" exist, then you pass the test.
 If you pass `test1`, you probably get the score of syscall part.

-## Explanation of some functions in template code
+## Explanation of some functions in template code in thread.c
 * <strong>void thread_start_threading(int time_slot_size);</strong>
 This function starts threading and determine `time_slot_size`.`time_slot_size` indicates that `my_thrdstop_handler` will be called every `time_slot_size` ticks.
 `time_slot_size` is also basic time unit.
 Time quantum in RR must be integer times of `time_slot_size` in mp3.